mpcmagill/academic-kickstart/content/post/notation-for-denns.md

 caption = ""
 preview = false

+summary = "This post describes a relatively general notation for discussing partial differential equation problems."

 +++

-This post describes a relatively general notation for discussing partial differential equation problems.

-# General partial differential equation problems

 Let's start with an example.
 One of the simplest boundary value problems of interest is given by the two-dimensional Laplace equation,